Journalists Are Skeptical, Until It Comes To What Police Tell Them

-Category: World Politics Hits: 7Danielle K. Kilgo, University of Minnesota The death of 13-year-old Adam Toledo might well have made international headlines on March 29, 2021 – the day he was shot and killed by a police officer – had the emerging narrative been different.
+Category: World Politics Hits: 19Danielle K. Kilgo, University of Minnesota The death of 13-year-old Adam Toledo might well have made international headlines on March 29, 2021 – the day he was shot and killed by a police officer – had the emerging narrative been different.
 Instead, early news reports of the incident relied on a police statement which said Toledo died in an “armed confrontation.”
 An image of a gun recovered at the scene was also released.
 During a bond hearing for the man who had been with Toledo when the chase began, prosecutors said a gun was in Toledo’s hand when police shot him dead.
 Officers observed two subjects in a nearby alley, one subject fled on foot which resulted in an armed confrontation.
 One subject shot and killed.
 2nd subject in custody.
 Gun recovered on scene.
 COPA investigating. #ChicagoPolice pic.twitter.com/bn7o2deAGS

 Read more https://crooksandliars.com/2021/04/journalists-are-skeptical-until-it-comes